-I drive 20km home from Janet and Sue's barbecue (where I sold several copies of my book - result!) in darkness and driving rain.
-Forked and sheet lightening sends white flashes across the horizon, as if someone has flicked on a light switch in the dense black countryside.
+I drive 20km home from Janet and Sue's barbecue in darkness and driving rain.
+Forked and sheet lightening sends white flashes across the horizon, as if someone has flicked on a light in the dense black countryside.
 Meanwhile, white mist swirls up from the road like dry ice from a dance floor.

 I pull up outside my house.
 Despite the damage - geraniums swept of the window ledge and a mound of smashed terracotta in the road - I find Biff stretched out in the window, as chilled as ever in the darkness and completely unbothered by the storm.

-Water has come in through the kitchen and front doors and the hollyhocks are bent double in the courtyard, where most of my terracotta pots have been overturned.
-But none of this bothers me.
+Water has come in through the kitchen and front doors and the hollyhocks are bent double in the courtyard, where most of the terracotta pots have been overturned.
 I go to bed with the thunder still rolling and the rain lashing down, thinking there is nothing like a good storm.